psolsfer/uvcopier/docs/prompts.md

 - Whether to initialize documentation, and where to host it.
 Options: ['Read the Docs', 'Github Pages', 'No']

-``with_jupyter_lab``
+``with_jupyter``

-- Adds to JupyterLab to uv's dev dependencies, and an Invoke's task to start Jupyter Lab in the `notebooks/` directory.
+- Choose which Jupyter components to include to uv's dev dependencie: Python kernel only, Classic Notebook, JupyterLab, or both UIs.
+It also adds an Invoke's task to start Jupyter Lab in the `notebooks/` directory.

 ``with_pydantic_typing``